 Museo de Arte Contemporáneo de Monterrey (MARCO): August 23, 2019–March 1, 2020

 San Francisco Museum of Modern Art (SFMOMA): April 25–November 1, 2020

 Rafael Lozano-Hemmer: Unstable Presence is co-organized by the San Francisco Museum of Modern Art and the Musée d’art contemporain de Montréal.
 The exhibition is co-curated by Rudolf Frieling, curator of media arts at SFMOMA, and Lesley Johnstone, curator and head of exhibitions and education, François LeTourneux, associate curator.

-Generous support for Rafael Lozano-Hemmer: Unstable Presence is provided by Lionel F. Conacher and Joan T. Dea, Debbie and Andy Rachleff and Carlie Wilmans.
+Generous support for Rafael Lozano-Hemmer: Unstable Presence is provided by Lionel F. Conacher and Joan T. Dea, Debbie and Andy Rachleff, Carlie Wilmans, and Pat Wilson.